Quick Information

 History of the Kunsthistorisches Museum

-Since the 11th century, the archdukes, kings, and emperors of Vienna’s ruling Habsburg dynasty had accumulated some of the finest paintings, sculptures, and decorative art created in Europe.
-Emperor Franz Joseph I of Austria-Hungary decided to open up this collection to the public and wanted a building that matched the splendor of the objects it would house.
-So, in 1871, he commissioned the construction of the Kunsthistorisches Museum and the Naturhistorisches Museum facing each other across Vienna’s Maria-theresien-Platz square.
-The two near identical buildings took 20 years to complete and the Kunsthistorisches Museum was opened in 1891.
+Since the 11th century, the archdukes, kings, and emperors of Vienna’s ruling Habsburg dynasty accumulated some of the finest paintings, sculptures, and decorative art created in Europe.
+In 1871, Franz Joseph I commissioned the construction of Kunsthistorisches and Naturhistorisches museums to house the Habsburg collection, designing them to face each other across Vienna’s Maria-Theresien-Platz Square.

-Architecture of Kunsthistorisches Museum
+Architecture of the Kunsthistorisches Museum

 Frequently asked questions about the Kunsthistorisches Museum